Shaak321/family_todo/doc/functional_requirements.md

     * For registration you can use username and password of your heart's content,
     but the username must be unique.
   * Managing your account
-  * Add somebody to a family, you have to know his/her username, and by that, you can add him/her to your family.
+  * Add somebody to a family, you have to know his/her username, and by that, you can add him/her.
     * Edit your personal information:
       * Name
       * Phone number